SAFE-Stack/docs/docs/recipes/storage/use-litedb.md

         else Error "Invalid todo"
 ```
 We have:
-- Added acconstructor argument to pass the database
+- Added a constructor argument to pass the database
 - Redefined `todos` to be a `LiteCollection`
 - Added initialization code into a `do` section.
 We only want to add the default records the first time
 we create the database.